nsvedberg/mandelbrot-hs/README.md

 You will need Haskell's `cabal` build system.
 The easiest way to set up Haskell is with [GHCup](https://www.haskell.org/ghcup/).

+After you have GHCup installed, you will need to run `ghcup tui` and make sure you have `GHC 9.2.8 base-4.16.4.0` installed and selected for use.

-You will also need SDL2.
+You will also need SDL2 from your system's package manager.
 For Arch:

 ```bash
 sudo pacman -S sdl2